The Sword That Won't Go Back — Modern Paraphrase | nocap.bible

 Babylon at the Crossroads 🔀

 Now the prophecy shifts from poetry to a specific military scenario.
-God told Ezekiel to draw a map — literally mark out two roads for the sword of the king of to travel:
+God told to draw a map — literally mark out two roads for the sword of the king of to travel:

 "Mark two ways for the sword of the king of Babylon.
 Both start from the same land.
 Put a signpost at the fork — one road leads to Rabbah of the Ammonites, and the other leads to Judah, to Jerusalem the fortified city."

-The picture is vivid: Nebuchadnezzar's army is marching, and they reach a crossroads.
-Two targets — the to the east, or Jerusalem to the west.
-And the king of Babylon stands there using every pagan method he has to decide which way to go.
+The picture is vivid: army is marching, and they reach a crossroads.
+Two targets — the to the east, or to the west.
+And the king of stands there using every pagan method he has to decide which way to go.
 He shakes arrows for divination.
 He consults household .
 He examines animal livers for omens.

 "Into his right hand comes the divination for Jerusalem — to set battering rams, to shout the war cry, to build siege towers against the gates."